 Several customers have reported witnessing the misty outline of a figure walking across the room, vanishing suddenly.
 Poltergeist activity has also been reported, with objects being moved overnight, only to appear in different places the morning after.

 Staff and customers have also witnessed chairs rattling and moving on their own.
 Sudden unexplained cold spots are often felt, footsteps are often heard coming from an empty upstairs, and staff have also reported groaning voices coming from the cellar.

-Also, a film crew on location pictured what looked like the head of a soldier, looking back at them through the pub window.
+Also, a film crew on location pictured a soldier’s head, looking back at them through the pub window.

 The building in which the Volunteer resides, was once a 17th Century mansion, a home to the powerful Neville family.
 The original cellars are still used to this day, and on many occasion staff have been terrified by the manifestation of a well dressed man, believed to be the ghost of Richard Neville.